MaksTarnavskyi/maksym-tarnavskyi.github.io/content/_index.md

 # Hello, I'm Maksym

 I'm a Lead NLP Data Scientist with 7+ years of experience in Machine Learning and Generative AI.
-I specialize in building production-ready AI systems, particularly conversational AI and RAG systems.
+Currently working at Shelf, building unstructured data management, graph retrieval and agentic conversational AI systems.

 ## What I Do